As a personal coach, I teach what I most need to learn:

 I started this blog as a soul-driven project in celebration of my birthday a few years ago.
 I wanted to explore the threads that run between people who have successfully beaten the yoyo diet cycle, lost 40 pounds or more, and kept it off.
 I decided to do these profiles because I talk to so many people who are stuck in the vicious cycle of weight loss: gritted teeth, deprivation and self-punishment followed by a rebound into overeating and then later shame and the rising number on the scale.

-Now that I’ve finished the interviews (I didn’t make it to 40 interviews as I intended, but it’s a worthy group of stories!), I listed them on one page (called Stories) so that people can read them in order if they wish.
-(You can also access them by clicking on the word “Stories” in the word collage to the right, underneath my picture, and you’ll get a view that shows you the first few lines of each post.)
+Now that I’ve finished the interviews, I listed them on one page (called Stories) so that people can read them in order if they wish.
+(You can also access them by clicking on the word “Stories” in the word cloud to the right, underneath my picture, and you’ll get a view that shows you the first few lines of each post.)

 If you just want a chronological listing of posting, with the newest first, click on Chronological Posts.